 Turkish Law foresees the joint liability of the board.
-In accordance with this, the AoA states that the BoD should perform and carry out its duties in accordance with the provisions of the Capital Markets Law, Turkish Commercial Law and the AoA.
+In accordance with this, the AoA states that the BoD should perform and carry out its duties in accordance with the provisions of the Capital Markets Law, Turkish Commercial Law, other related regulation and the AoA.